 This ratio measures how much of your assets have been financed using debt versus accumulated earnings (Net Position).
-It is generally considered favorable to have a lower ratio, and anything less than 0.25 : 1.0 would be considered acceptable.
+It is generally considered favorable to have a lower ratio, and anything less than 0.25: 1.0 would be considered acceptable.

-This ratio is considerably less than the peer group and has decreased due to scheduled debt payments on the fire engine and medic unit and certificates of participation.
-Capital asset balances comprise the majority of the balance in total assets, which are reduced by depreciation expense.
+This ratio is considerably less than the peer group and has remained low due to scheduled debt payments on the fire engine, medic unit, and certificates of participation.
+Capital asset balances comprise the majority of the balance in total assets, which are reduced by depreciation expense, and due to the relatively low level of debt at the City.
 Major capital improvements commonly require debt financing, so monitoring the remaining useful lives and the relative age of infrastructure and major capital assets serves to predict future borrowing requirements.
 See additional discussions above under "Accumulated Depreciation as a Percentage of Depreciable Capital Assets," and in later sections of this report.